schemathesis/schemathesis/docs/targeted.rst

     ============================================ 1 failed in 305.50s ===========================================

 This behavior is reproducible in general, but not guaranteed due to the randomness of data generation.
-However, it shows a significant testing time reduction especially on a big number of examples.
+However, it shows a significant testing time reduction, especially on a large number of examples.

 Hypothesis `documentation <https://hypothesis.readthedocs.io/en/latest/details.html#targeted-example-generation>`_ provides a detailed explanation of what targeted property-based testing is.